niksy/domelo/README.md

 HTML string to convert to DOM element.
 Whitespace and newlines are trimmed from start and end of HTML string.

+## FAQ

+### How are non-textual interpolations handled?

+You need to explictly return string-like value to get proper content shown:

+* For `HTMLElement` return `outerHTML` property value
+* For `Text` return `wholeText` property value
+* Arrays should be joined at least with empty string

 ## Browser support

 Tested in IE9+ and all modern browsers, assuming